PraxTube/chess-ai/docs/milestones/one/README.md

 - **Evaluate Board** Evaluate the board, here a simple material calculation
 - **Best Move Search** Find the best move of a given board, with depth 1

-The board that were used
+The boards that were used

 - **Early-Game**
   `rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1`